RuthMaria/proffy/README.md

 <p align="justify">
 Proffy is an online study platform that connects teachers and students.
 Teachers register the subjects they teach, along with their availability of time and the cost per hour/class, and students can search for teachers and connect.

 The application was developed by [Rocketseat](https://rocketseat.com.br/), during <strong>Next Level Week #2</strong>, in homage to the <strong>National Day of Education Professionals</strong>.
-Proffy was developed using React JS for the web front end, in the mobile first standard, creating a fully responsive SPA.
+Proffy was developed using ReactJS for the web frontend, in the mobile first standard, creating a fully responsive SPA.
 And React native for the mobile app.

 </p>